 A great deal of this data is “personal” information, or PII, about the customer, which requires extra care and safekeeping.
 Many different government regulations stipulate how PII needs to be secured to protect consumers and deter non-compliance with stiff fines for breaches.

-Now, there are additional regulations, such as GDPR, that not only stipulate that you must secure data, but also regulate how you can use the data based on consent.
+Additional regulations, such as GDPR stipulate that you must secure data and regulate how you can use the data based on consent.
 This means you need an end-to-end audit trail of how data is used.

 Typical Self-Service Data Prep Architectures

 Once data is moved from your data lake, it is up to the local users or teams to apply security policies and govern how data is used.
 No enterprise policies can be applied and enforced.
-You lose track of security and how the data is being used, and are unable to effectively govern the data any longer.
+You lose track of security and how the data is being used and cannot effectively govern the data any longer.

 Products such as Alteryx can be even more dangerous because they have specific add-ons to enrich your data with consumer “demographic, segmentation, and firmographic data from Experian, D&B, the US Census Bureau, and more.”
-It was this data that was discovered and breached on the internet, and deemed highly dangerous by Chris Vickery, a cybersecurity researcher from UpGuard.
+This data was discovered and breached on the internet and deemed highly dangerous by Chris Vickery, a cybersecurity researcher from UpGuard.

 While intended to serve a good purpose in their analytics, independent self-service data preparation products running on desktops or local servers can potentially leave this data unsecured and potentially misused.
-This could bring major fines from regulator bodies and loss of trust with the public, which can lead to lost sales.
+This could bring major fines from regulator bodies and loss of trust with the public, leading to lost sales.

 The Right Approach

-Besides data movement, there are other architectural considerations and features you should examine to best understand the security and governance implications for your big data.
+Besides data movement, you should examine other architectural considerations and features to understand best the security and governance implications for your big data.
 Let’s look at five key ways you can properly secure your big data and analytics.

 1. Keep the Data in Place

-Lastly, data retention policies ensure you don’t keep older copies or amounts of data at any state of processing on the data lake.
-This further ensures that only the data needed for the current processing and analysis reside on the data lake, and further minimizes copies.
+Lastly, data retention policies ensure you don’t keep older copies or amounts of data at any processing stage on the data lake.
+This further ensures that only the data needed for the current processing and analysis reside on the data lake and further minimizes copies.